-Forth Valley Community Dietitians support a number of campaigns throughout the year.
+Forth Valley Public Health Dietitians and Community Food Workers support a number of campaigns throughout the year.

 View NHS Events for dates of health events and campaigns.

 Many people are aware that eating too much salt is bad for their health, but think that it’s only a cause for concern in our later years.
 This isn’t true, as eating too much salt during childhood increases blood pressure which then tracks into adulthood and later life, increasing the risk of strokes and heart attacks.
 That’s why it’s so important to reduce salt intake across all ages.

 In the UK we currently eat more salt than is recommended, so we are encouraging individuals to make some small, simple changes to their eating and buying habits and when they can choose foods that are lower in salt.

 - Drain and rinse canned vegetables and eat more fresh fruit and veg

 - Gradually add less salt to your recipes